 5. Be honest

 If the property is unmodernised then market it as such.
 There are plenty of people looking for a fixer upper and this will be your target buyer.

 Emphasise the potential where you can.
 For example, take up rugs hiding original features like wooden floors.
 The most important rooms are the kitchen and bathrooms: even if they're very outdated, make sure they are spotless and odour free.

 Agents don't charge for valuations, so try to get three as a minimum.

-Look up which agents have sold the most properties in your area by searching on the likes of Rightmove.
+Look up which agents have sold the most properties in your area by searching on the likes of Rightmove and Zoopla.
 Successful agents will know the buyers looking in that area and what they are prepared to pay.

 Read our tips on choosing an estate agent.

 7. Negotiate on fees